-Incident Register - contains a list of events recorded by the Council on the basis that they may have the potential or actual environmental consequences that may represent a breach of a consent or provision in a
+Incident Register - contains a list of events recorded by the Council on the basis that they may have the potential or actual environmental consequences that may represent a breach of a consent or provision in a Regional Plan.

-Regional Plan.

-L/s Litres per second. m3/day Cubic metres per day.
+L/s Litres per second.

+m/day Cubic metres per day.

 Mixing zone The zone below a discharge point where the discharge is not fully mixed with the receiving environment.
-For a stream, conventionally taken as a length equivalent to 7 times the width of the stream at the discharge point.

-pH A numerical system for measuring acidity in solutions, with 7 as neutral.
+For a stream, conventionally taken as a length equivalent to pH A numerical system for measuring acidity in solutions, with 7 as neutral.
 Numbers lower than 7 are increasingly acidic and higher than 7 are increasingly alkaline.
 The scale is logarithmic i.e. a change of 1 represents a ten-fold change in strength.
 For example, a pH of 4 is ten times more acidic than a pH of 5.